algbio/MFD-ILP/MFD with Cycles/README.md

 <img src="https://github.com/algbio/MFD-ILP/raw/main/fd_cycles.png" width="900" height="550">

-For all MFD variants described in the paper above, we provide Jupyter notebooks (folder `notebooks`) implemented using Python with the API for two different linear programming solvers: CPLEX and Gurobi.
+For all MFD variants described in the paper above, we provide standalone scrip implemented using Python with the API for two Gurobi as solver.
+In the folder 'Version 1.0', the initial version of those codes and Jupyter notebooks are available (using Gurobi and CPLEX as solvers).

-In addition, for standard MFD, we provide a slightly more efficient standalone solver (folder `standalone`), which uses the Gurobi API.

-# 1. Jupyter notebooks
+# 1. Scripts

 ## 1.1 Requirements

 Python:
   - itertools
-  - more_itertools
-  - math
   - os
   - networkx

- CPLEX Python API or Gurobi Python API (both versions of the codes are available) Jupyter Notebook

  ## 1.2 Inputs
  For each solver, examples of the inputs are available in the `Example` folder.